 “AJ & Magnus” is a comic strip about AJ (a grade schooler), Magnus (his pet bullmastiff), and AJ’s two fathers (John and Alex, aka “Pop” and “Dad”).
 The strip features a mix of gags about the family’s home life and a few ongoing storylines.

-I like that it’s the rare cartoon I’ve seen where the over-30 parents actually like things like video games, comics, and cosplay, versus having the tastes of stereotypical Baby Boomers.
+I like that it’s the rare cartoon I’ve seen where the over-30 parents actually like things like video games, comics, and cosplay.
+Versus being Millennials/Gen Xers with the tastes of stereotypical/conservative Baby Boomers, like the parents in some sitcoms/newspaper comics.
 For instance, Pop and Dad once argued over which was better, “Star Trek” or “Star Wars.”

 “Boyfriends.” is a Webtoon webcomic about four male college students who all become each other’s boyfriend, in a polyamorous relationship.
 The comic focuses on how the characters deal with both college and each other.